KSXGitHub/egg-shell/docs/IDEAS.md

 ### First-Class Traits

-* A trait is a const function that returns a "constraint".
+* A trait is a const function that returns a "trait bound" (also known as "constraint").
 * The parameters of a trait can be any const value, including: primitives, types, kinds, traits, etc.

 ### First-Class Modules